 Is your dog licking a specific paw?
 Is the licking accompanied by limping?
 This might be their way of telling you they're in pain.
 Whether the discomfort stems from an injury, arthritis, or masses, paw licking is a way to cope with it.
 In some cases, the pain may not even be on the paw, but licking serves as distraction.

-If you're not seeing an obvious limp, then there may be an insect bite, a foxtail or something sharp stuck in their paw pad.
-Do a really comprehensive exam and also look for broken nails.
+If you're not seeing an obvious limp, you should do a thorough check of your dog's body for insect bites, broken nails, or sharp objects, like a foxtail or piece of wood.
 If you can't find an obvious sign of damage or if that damage is impossible to deal with on your own, make sure to see a veterinarian.

-Gastrointestinal issues can also be linked to licking behavior.
+Gastrointestinal issues can also be linked to licking behavior, because of the effect that gut health has on a dog's response to stress and allergens.
 The science behind this is complicated, but suffice it to say, an unhealthy gut makes for an unhealthy pup.
-No one likes stomach problems, including your pooch, and licking can be his warning to you that he's very uncomfortable.
-Your dog might just be bored, but you shouldn't immediately dismiss his licking as something benign.
+No one likes stomach problems, including your pooch, and licking could be his warning to you that he's very uncomfortable.

 Love reading about pets?